Nepitwin/ThreadWatcher/README.md

 ## Process states

 Eache processing thread starts by an Init state if only created but not started from thread watcher.
 If thread watcher is running all process will be automatic executed and has the running state.
-By stopping an process it trys to stop this thread clean (finished) and if it's not work hard killed (killed).
+By stopping an process it trys to Stop this thread clean (finished) and if it's not work hard killed (killed).
 If both methods to kill not work an killed exception status will be set to process.

 ![Process states][states]